 The objectives sets for data recovery and data mining in Phase 2 have been largely accomplished, even if the historical data from the Ottoman Archives and the video analyses were not accomplished, due to the lack of tenders for both tasks.
 These objectives will be partly moved to Phase 3, as recommended by the GBYP Steering Committee.
-The first Call for tender concerning the data recovery in Phase 3 had no bids, and it will be reissued.

-3.2 Data recovered in Phase 1, Phase 2 and the first part of Phase 3
+3.2 Data recovered in Phase 1 and 2